-University of Bayreuth – Center for Material Sciences and Technology and Center for Energy Technology
+University of Bayreuth – Center for Materials Science and Engineering and Center for Energy Technology

 Freistaat Bayern, vertreten durch das Staatliche Bauamt Bayreuth